anoopx5/calculator_app/README.md

 # calculator_app

-This an new project of Flutter Calculator
+New project of Flutter Calculator

 ## Getting Started